prushorth90/Real-Estate-Extension/README.md

      "virtualenv venv"
      "source venv/bin/activate"
      ```
-OR
-If you have Anaconda installed then create a virtual environment.
-And open terminal.

 4. Delete package-lock.json file.
 5. Type this: "npm i" into the command prompt which will re-add the package-lock.json